gigirassy/testingapollo/content/_index.md

 In my free time, I take funny pictures of my toys, advocate against lawns, do archival, have unhinged convos with my closest friend, and talk/debate about funny robots on TFW2005.

 The most reliable way to contact me is through Discord or Instagram DMs, both of which are located under the @blitzw.in usernames.
 If you don't use these services due to privacy reasons, you can contact me through a personal email (not my main one) at nune[.at.]imap[.dot.]fi.
-All emails with that address are signed with [PGP](PGP.txt.
+All emails with that address are signed with [PGP](/PGP.txt).

 There's a handy navbar at the top now!
 Browse it for more info.